martinbruckner/fabio_v1/README.md

 # FABIO
 ### The Food and Agriculture Biomass Input-Output database

 FABIO provides a set of multi-regional physical supply-use and input-output tables covering global agriculture and forestry.
-The work is based on mostly freely available data from FAOSTAT, IEA, EIA, UN Comtrade, and BACI.
+The work is based on mostly freely available data from FAOSTAT, IEA, EIA, and UN Comtrade/BACI.
 FABIO currently covers 192 countries, 121 processes and 130 commodities for 1986-2013.

 ### How to cite